This is the multi-page printable view of this section. Click here to print.

 Assigned PRs is disabled by default.

-Sort PRs in the Repository Dashboard
+Sort PRs in Lists

 You can change the sort order of Watched PRs, Assigned PRs, Reviewing PRs, or My PRs with one of these sort options: